Scthe/scthe.github.io/content/blog/2024-06-03-gaussian-splatting/gaussian-splatting.md

 );
 ```

-With this we know which tiles are affected by each Gaussian.
+With this, we know which tiles are affected by each Gaussian.